curl/curl/docs/ROADMAP.md

 1. Build for windows (considered hard by many users).

-2. Curl -h output (considered overwhelming to users).
+2. curl -h output (considered overwhelming to users).

 3. We have > 200 command line options, is there a way to redo things to simplify or improve the situation as we are likely to keep adding